Open Banking regulations

 Our data aggregation partner

-We use an aggregation partner, Yodlee, to retrieve bank data so that you can see all transactions come through to the same place.
+We use an aggregation partner, Yodlee, to retrieve bank data so that all transactions come through to the same place.
 We have chosen to work with Yodlee because they:

 Our security procedures